 Suggested Steps on the “Path”

-- Attend Sunday worship services regularly for several weeks.
+- Attend Sunday worship services (whether provided online or in person) regularly for several weeks.
 Get a feel for who and what we are, as a religious community of seekers.
-See Calendar for upcoming topics
+Check the church website menu under “Worship” –> “Worship Services” for upcoming topics

 - Attend and participate in a “Get Acquainted Dinner” hosted quarterly by our Membership Committee.
+(An ongoing church building closure may make this activity unavailable.)
 This is an informal evening meal that offers a chance to meet other newcomers and leaders of the church, break bread together, and share our journeys.
 Upcoming dates for dinners will be listed in the Calendar.

 - Attend and participate in an “Introduction to Unitarian Universalism” or “UU 101” session led by the Senior Minister.
+(An ongoing church building closure may make this activity unavailable.)
 This is an opportunity to learn more about our free faith and the values we share.